Encountering Evil: Night

 Target Task

-What does the community’s reaction to Moishe the Beadle’s warning, the news about the invasion of Hungary and the arrival of German soldiers, reveal about them—and about human nature more generally?
-Provide at least three pieces of evidence from pages 3-11 to support your answer.
+What does the community's reaction to Moishe the Beadle's warning, the news about the invasion of Hungary, and the arrival of German soldiers reveal about them?
+What does it reveal about human nature more generally?
+Provide at least two pieces of evidence from pages 3–11 to support your answer.

 Sample Response